 Copying the URL for a graph page is the easiest way to share a graph.
 All graph options, including time, duration, and resolution, are defined in the URL for the page.
 Copied URLs are only accessible to other Instrumental users on your project.
 To share with non-Instrumental users, export the graph instead of sharing the URL.

 To export a graph, use the export buttons from the graph menu.
 Exported graphs do not update dynamically, they reflect the state of the graph at the time the export was made.
 You can also export graphs programmatically.

-Groups are collections of graphs.
-We recommend creating groups as needed for each team (devops vs development vs product management) or for each use case (post-deploy vs database metrics).
-There are no limits to the number of groups you can create.
+Dashboards are collections of graphs.
+We recommend creating dashboards as needed for each use case (post-deploy vs database metrics) or for each team (devops vs development vs product management).
+There are no limits to the number of dashboards you can create.

-Graphs can be moved between graph groups via the dropdown in the top right of the graph.
+Graphs can be moved between dashboards via the dropdown in the top right of the graph.